The Wood Orchid

 Chapter 1: The Dinner

-She wasn't much help in the kitchen and she thought she was doomed to be forever unskilled in the art of food.
+She was not much help in the kitchen and she thought she was doomed to be forever unskilled in the art of food.
 When she voiced this opinion aloud, she received an answer from her mother that surprised her.

 "Don't be too harsh on yourself; you've improved tremendously."

 That uplifted her spirits for a while until her grandmother jokingly made the comment that she wouldn't have to worry about cooking if she married to a wealthy man.
 While the two older women chuckled at the comment, she briefly remembered the time where she had humiliated herself at the matchmakers.
-She was snapped back to reality when her mother and grandmother headed through the door to the dining area with their arms full of food.
-She grabbed her share and followed them reluctantly.
+This memory made her cringe in panic, a knotting, twisting feeling in her stomach that would not come undone.
+She was snapped back to reality when her mother and grandmother headed through the door to the dining area, their arms full of food.
+She grabbed her share and followed them reluctantly, cheeks flushed and her stomach still in tangles.

 They all took their seats, the guest of honor at her father's right, her mother to the left, her grandmother beside the guest, and she sat to her mother's right, across from the honorable guest.
 Her eyes stayed down, she did not dare look up in fear that he was looking at her.
+Fiddling with the ends of her sleeves under the table, she sent a silent prayer to He-Xiangu in hopes for some sort of feminine charm.
 Her father began the prayers to the ancestors and Gods and the dinner began.

-A/N: This is my first story, but I am not afraid of any critics.
-If this first chapter interests you at all, please be patient for following chapters.
+A/N: If this first chapter interests you at all, please be patient for following chapters.
 Future chapters are certainly going to be longer but they may also take a little longer.
 Thank you in advance for your patience.

 Disclaimer: I do not own the motion picture "Mulan" or any of its characters.